Skip to content

 Provide data protection:

 An MX record helps bolster the protection of the data you transmit.
-Think of it as the difference between “snail” mailing a confidential letter to your friend, Blake, and pinning your personal information up to a neighborhood tag board with “For Blake’s Eyes Only” written in big block letters.
+Think of it as the difference between “snail” mailing a confidential letter to your friend Blake, and pinning your personal information up to a neighborhood tag board with “For Blake’s Eyes Only” written in big block letters.

-The MX record ensures your vital email reaches its intended destination and doesn’t fall into nefarious online hands.
+It ensures your vital email reaches its intended destination and doesn’t fall into nefarious online hands.

 Can an MX record point toward an IP address?